Alfred Menezes: Academic career

 After five years teaching at Auburn University, in 1997 he returned to the University of Waterloo, where he is now a professor of mathematics in the Department of Combinatorics and Optimization.
 He co-founded and is a member of the Centre for Applied Cryptographic Research, and has served as its Managing Director.
 Menezes' main areas of research are Elliptic Curve Cryptography (ECC), provable security, and related areas.
 He is a Canadian citizen.

 Menezes' book Elliptic Curve Public Key Cryptosystems, published in 1993, was the first book devoted entirely to ECC.
 He co-authored the widely-used reference book Handbook of Applied Cryptography.

+In 2001 Menezes won the Hall Medal of the Institute of Combinatorics and its Applications.

 Menezes has been a conference organizer or program committee member for approximately fifty conferences on Cryptography.
 He was Program Chair for Crypto 2007, and in 2012 he was an invited speaker at Eurocrypt.

-In 2001 Menezes won the Hall Medal of the Institute of Combinatorics and its Applications.
+Menezes, in co-operation with Neal Koblitz, authored a series of Another Look papers that describe errors or weaknesses in existing security proofs, the first being Another look at HMAC (2013).
+The two now maintain a website dedicated to this type of papers.